Carpet Facts: 4 Common Myths Debunked

-Carpet has been the most popular floor covering in America for decades for good reason - carpets feel soft, reduce noise and insulate rooms.
-But some common misconceptions deter people from buying carpets.
-Before purchasing flooring, consider the following information from Shaw Floors:
+Carpet has been a popular flooring choice for decades for good reason - its soft, reduces noise and insulates rooms.
+But some common misconceptions deter people from buying carpet.
+Know the facts before purchasing flooring.

-FACT: Multiple scientific studies have concluded that carpet fibers, in trapping and immobilizing potential allergy-causing particulates, can actually help people with allergies.
-If allergens are in the carpet, they're notcirculating in the indoor air stream.
-Shaw recommends using a HEPA-filter vacuum to fully remove such particles from the indoor environment.
+FACT: Scientific studies have concluded that carpet fibers can actually help people with allergies by trapping potential allergens.
+If allergens are in the carpet, they're not circulating in your indoor air stream.
+Shaw Floors recommends using a high efficiency particulate air filter (or HEPA filter) vacuum for your home.

 Carpet acts as a trap for allergens and is capable of holding significant quantities of soil, dust and other substances.
 The carpet holds on to the particles until you are ready to remove them.
 Regular vacuuming, using a high-efficiency filter and periodic hot-water extractions, removes the majority of allergens.
-To learn more check out our Breathe Easier article and a paper, "Carpet, Asthma and Allergies - Myth or Reality" by Dr. Michael Sauerhoff, Ph.D., DABT.
+For more information on allergens and vacuum cleaner recommendations, visit the www.carpet-rug.org.

-MYTH 2 Carpet is hard to maintain - it stains and wears out very easily.
+MYTH 2: Carpet stains and wears out very easily.

-FACT: Carpet is one of the lowest emitters of VOCs (volatile organic compounds) among househld furnishings and building materials.
-Shaw carpets meet the industry's highest VOC standard, the Carpet & Rug Institute's Green Label Plus program.
+FACT: Carpet is one of the lowest emitters of VOCs (volatile organic compounds) among household furnishings and building materials.
+All Shaw Floors carpet are Green Label Plus certified by the Carpet & Rug Institute, the industry's highest VOC standard.

 MYTH 4: Carpet is bad for the environment